pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/import-kubernetes-context.md

 # Import a Kubernetes Context

+!!! note
-**Note:** The steps in this section apply to your configuration only if you deployed Pachyderm from a manifest created by the `pachctl deploy` command with the `--dry-run` flag.
+    The steps in this section apply to your configuration only if you have deployed Pachyderm from a manifest created by the `pachctl deploy` command with the `--dry-run` flag.
 If you did not use the `--dry-run` flag, skip this section.

 When you run the `pachctl deploy` command with `--dry-run` flag, instead of immediately deploying a cluster, the command creates a Kubernetes